wesabe/ssu/README.md

 [daemon]: https://github.com/wesabe/pfc/blob/master/app/models/ssu/daemon.rb
 [sync_job]: https://github.com/wesabe/pfc/blob/master/app/models/ssu/sync_job.rb

-Basically, SSU listens on a socket (at port 5000 by default) for lines of JSON issued as commands.
-Here's a sample command JSON line:
+Basically, SSU sets up a tiny HTTP server (at port 5000 by default) for commands.

-    {"action":"statement.list", "body":null}

-That calls the `statement.list` action with no extra data.
+Here's a request to list all the statements that have been downloaded:

+    POST /_legacy HTTP/1.0

+    {"action": "statement.list"}

 Here's one that starts a job with credentials:

-    {"action":"job.start",
-     "body":{"fid":"com.ingdirect",
+    POST /_legacy HTTP/1.0
+    Content-Type: application/json
+    Content-Length: 76

-             "creds":{"username":"joesmith","password":"iamgod"}}}
+    {"action": "job.start", "body": {"fid":"com.ingdirect", "creds":{"username":"joesmith","password":"iamgod"}}}

-You'll similarly get responses back as JSON lines:
+Responses will be in JSON regardless of what Accept header you pass:

-    # a successful response to the `statement.list` action
+    # a successful response to the /statements request
+    HTTP/1.0 200 OK
+    Content-Type: application/json

-    {"response": {"status": "ok",
+    {"status": "ok", "statements": ["1D8787AA-6D2D-0001-DFF3-9EB052301CD4"]}
-                  "statement.list": ["1D8787AA-6D2D-0001-DFF3-9EB052301CD4"]}}

     # an example error response
-    {"response": {"status": "error", "error": "ReferenceError: foo is not defined"}}
+    {"status": "error", "error": "ReferenceError: foo is not defined"}

+**NOTE:** The `/_legacy` route is a temporary compatibility measure with the old pure-socket way of communicating with SSU.
+Eventually it'll be replaced by REST-based routes (e.g. `GET /statements`, `POST /jobs`, etc).

-You can use any programming language you like that supports spawning processes and network sockets to manage an SSU instance.
+You can use any programming language you like that supports spawning processes and HTTP to manage an SSU instance.
 This project ships with development tools that also serve as basic examples in the [server][server] (spawning) and [console][console] (communication & managing via [api.rb][api.rb]) scripts.

 [server]: https://github.com/wesabe/ssu/blob/master/bin/server
 [console]: https://github.com/wesabe/ssu/blob/master/script/console